bparanj/Essential-TDD/book/RubyPlus/rails42quickly/lesson_5.markdown

 ![Article Form Values](./figures/article_form_values)

 You can see that the form values submitted by the user is sent to the server.
-Rails automatically populates a hash called params which contains a key whose name is the article symbol and the values are the different database columns and its values for creating a new article record.
+Rails automatically populates a hash called params which contains a key whose name is the article symbol and the values are the different database columns and its values.

 ![Article Create Missing Template](./figures/article_create_missing_template)